banrod/unit/src/docs/concept/README.md

 The simplicity of programming in Unit comes from the very small number of repeatable steps which are enough to build any sort of application logic.
 One may start out with an initial set of units, which can be linked together and collapsed into a new graph unit.
 Symmetrically, a graph can be decomposed and disconnected into its set of smaller units.
 Moreover any software can be built by repeating this process.

+This repeated cycle naturally forms a **flow-based fractal path**.
+Graphs can be composed, collapsed, or decomposed over and over, each time producing a new unit that mirrors the previous level.
+Because code in Unit is just a graph, the same visual structure remains intact whether you zoom into a small group of units or out to a large system.
+Ideas grow along this fractal path without leaving the environment, allowing architecture and implementation to stay in sync.

+The pattern can be delineated into an _ideation pathing_ process:
+- Start with simple units that each accomplish a specific task.
+- Link these units so data flows between them, creating a graph.
+- Collapse related units into a larger graph unit when their composition forms a clear concept.
+- Decompose any unit back into its parts to inspect or modify its logic.
+- Repeat these steps to build larger systems while preserving the same flow-based model.
+Each iteration of this cycle can be seen as an **undulation** along the fractal path.
+Graphs expand as units are composed and contract when decomposed.
+Feeding on these undulations keeps ideas fluid while maintaining a clear structure.
+Every input and output of a unit can be visualized as a **nodal orbital**.
+These orbitals are the stable anchor points through which data enters and leaves the graph.
+Recognizing them helps navigate and recombine units along the fractal path.

 The concept of a unit is essentially an advancement of the fundamental concept of a function, common to many Textual Programming Languages, such as JavaScript and C++.
 A function is supposed to be given an ordered list of arguments as input and it can return a single datum as output.
 A unit, on the other hand, can receive and send data at any time, in any order and through multiple inputs and outputs.
 We found that redefining the fundamental building block of Programming as a unit can exponentially reduce Software Complexity.

 A code drawn in Unit is simply a Directed Graph.
 This is commonly the same representational model a software architect might have in mind for understanding how programs work, or in better words, how inputs are progressively transformed into the desired outputs.
 This way, Unit removes steps that separate Software Architecture from Software Development.
 The pseudocode, the code and the program become one.
 Design and Development can be performed in the same place.